chinjon/hangman/README.md

 ## Tools Used

 Used Parallax.JS to create the header along with an overlay for the text.
 For sound, Howler.JS was implemented and tracks coincide with the words in the word bank.
 Used Bootstrap as the basis for the UI.
+JQuery and JQuery UI was implemented for animations and selector rules.

 ## Next